 Procurement Card Training

 Prior to being issued or assigned to a procurement card, staff listed as card user, custodian, or budget authority need to take and complete the Procurement Card Training and Procurement Card Test through Moodle.
 To complete the course individuals must pass the Procurement Card Knowledge Test with an 80% or higher.
-Instructions for how to enroll in the course can be found Procurement Card Test.
+Instructions for how to enroll in the course can be found at the Moodle site Procurement Card Training.

 Departments seeking to add a new card or make changes to an existing card (eg adding or removing users or changing card custodian), must submit a completed Application and Agreement Form to the Service Center.